Police temporarily suspend search for 4-year-old Utah girl

-ANETH, Utah (AP) — Authorities say they have temporarily suspended a search for a 4-year-old girl missing since last week in the Utah portion of Navajo Nation.
+ANETH, Utah (AP) — After three unsuccessful days of ground and water searches, authorities said Sunday they were temporarily suspending the search for a 4-year-old girl missing since last week on the Utah portion of the Navajo Nation.

-The Navajo Police Department said Sunday that after three unsuccessful days of ground and water searches for Anndine Jones, they are taking a break to organize and secure additional resources.
-Authorities initially said the girl was 3.
+In a statement, the Navajo Police Department said a pause in the search effort will allow authorities to “organize and secure additional resources for subsequent search efforts.”

-Police say community volunteers will continue organizing search teams, and officers will remain in the area to investigate leads in the case.
+Community volunteers will continue organizing search teams, and police officers will remain in the area to investigate any leads in the case, according to the statement.

-Jones reportedly wandered away Thursday from her home.
+Anndine Jones reportedly wandered away Thursday afternoon from her home, located 3 miles north of the Aneth Utah Chapter House.

 Most Read Nation & World Stories